IQ-Solutions/iq_uswds/README.md

 #### Settings
 ##### Fractal Settings
-This section contains all of the settings for Fractal that can be changed.
+This section contains all the settings for Fractal that can be changed.

 __static_path__ - the fractal public path.
 This will generally be `fractal` or `public`.
 Do not add any slashes.
 __themePath__ - the path to the current theme.
 This will generally be `./` or the current directory.
 __project_title__ - the theme title
-__assets_path__ - the theme assets folder, this is were the build assets will be placed. *Do not make this a folder where you don't want anything to be deleted.*
+__assets_path__ - the theme assets folder, this is where the build assets will be placed. *Do not make this a folder where you don't want anything to be deleted.*
-__build_path__ - the folder where the a static version of Fractal will be placed.
+__build_path__ - the folder where a static version of Fractal will be placed.
 This is used for clients/PM.
 __basePath__ - this is ALSO the theme path but is used for a different purpose.
 It should generally be the current directory or `./`.
 __uswds_path__ - this is the path to the uswds base theme.
 Normally this would be `../../contrib/uswds_base/templates`.
 Configure this appropriately.
 __template_path__ - the current theme template path